yingshaoxo/auto_everything/README.md

 pip install auto_everything --break-system-packages
 ```

-> What the fuck the `debian` or `pip` or `python community` is thinking of?
-Why we can't use pip to directly install a package anymore?
+> What the fuck the `debian` or `pip` is thinking of?
+Why we can't use pip to directly install a package anymore? debian/ubuntu linux branch want to force people to let them package go through a strict censorship process so that they can decide what software is OK, what is not?

+> npx 'npm install -g *' still working fine, 'export PATH=$PATH:/**/bin/' still working fine.

-> Those **assohle** who in charge never want to make things easy, are they?
+> Those **assohle dictators** who in charge never want to make things easy, are they?

+> Where is the freedom?
+My dear people?

 #### Installation (For 3.5 <= Python < 3.10)